VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Use Cases

-Through these applications, we showcase the utility of \corpus{}.
-We demonstrate its role in introducing new paradigms for AI in visualizations.
-In addition, we illustrate how the semantic labels in \corpus{} ease the constraints on input formats—such as the necessity for charts to be created with specific tools—imposed by current methods in animation authoring and accessibility, supporting a wider range of input charts.
+The four use cases span different requirements on the semantic labels, from low-level mark details~(e.g., SVG element role) to high-level chart information~(e.g., chart type).
+Through these applications, we demonstrate how \corpus~can enable tighter integration of AI in visualization.
+In addition, we illustrate how the semantic labels in \corpus{} ease the constraints on input formats such as the necessity for charts to be created with specific tools, supporting a wider range of input charts.
 The \supp{}\footnote{see our \href{https://osf.io/962xc/?view_only=adbb315fd8794f6dac6b9625d385900f}{{implementations, results, and demo videos}} for the use cases.} include our implementations, detailed results, and demo videos for the use cases.